-Or you can read my new Revelation Timeline Decoded Bible study book in 30 days. 🙂
+I’ve been studying prophecy fulfillment for about ten years, but you can read my new Revelation Timeline Decoded Bible study book in 30 days. 🙂

 He says that the seven letters are to seven communities in Asia Minor in the first century, that is specific to the moment that they are in.

 Though Messiah’s message had application to the first century churches, He is writing to seven church eras which span from when the apocalyptic vision was written until Messiah returns.
 We are in the last church age of Laodicea, of which Messiah said is lukewarm, wretched, miserable, naked, poor and blind.